-The Router can be configured to restrict access to the Internet, email, or other network services at specific days and times.
+The Router can be configured to restrict access to the Internet, e-mail, or other network services at specific days and times.
 Restriction can be set for a single computer, a range of computers, or multiple computers.
+Select the "Enable" radio button to use this feature.